 In addition to fabulous diversity, the diving around Cozumel boasts outstanding conditions, with warm water between 26-30°C and visibility regularly approaching 30-metres.
 Whether you’re visiting as a scuba student, newly certified diver, or a seasoned pro, you’re guaranteed to find exciting underwater environments suited to your skill level - and your personal interests, too.
 Read on to discover some of the region’s most dynamic dive and snorkel attractions.

 Stretching over 1,000-kilometres, the Great Mesoamerican Reef is home to a whopping 500 species of fish and 65 different types of stony coral.
-Divers in Cozumel are in for a treat as decades of marine park protection as helped to preserve the region’s diversity.
+And, with decades of marine park protection helping to preserve Cozumel's reefs, visiting divers are in for a treat as.
 The protected channel between the island and Playa del Carmen is home to colourful light-filled coral gardens, whereas Cozumel’s wild windward side boasts sloping patch reefs leading to deep drop-offs.

 No matter which reefs you’re exploring, keep an eye out for bigger marine life like sea turtles, eagle rays, tarpon, and nurse sharks.
 Fascinating small and cryptic species can be found too including the endemic splendid toadfish.